 Tracking and Monitoring

-    Effective information sharing between parents, schools, the community and the local authority is therefore crucial to ensure that these children are kept safe and are receiving the education they are entitled to.
-New legislation was introduced by the DfE from September 2016 to make this even more robust.
-Schools and the Local Authority need to act quickly to make reasonable enquiries to prevent a child becoming 'missing'.
-The authority has effective tracking and enquiry systems in place and an appointed named personto whom schools, other agencies and the public can make referrals about children who they believe are missing from education.
-Joint working arrangements and information sharing protocols are also in place with services such as the Prevention Service, Children's Social Care, Housing, Health, HMRC, the Police, Youth Justice Service and other local authorities.
+Information sharing between parents, schools, the community and the Local Authority is crucial to ensure that those children who are missing education are kept safe and receive the education they are entitled to.
+The Local Authority has effective tracking and enquiry systems in place and an appointed named person (CME Co-ordinator) to whom schools, other agencies and the public can make referrals if concerned about a child missing education.

 Other LA Responsibilities

-    serving notice and issuing School Attendance Orders to parents who fail to evidence that their child is receiving a suitable education by EHE (leading to prosecution if the requirement to register the child at a named school is not complied with)
+- serving Notices (Ist Notice and Imminent Order) and issuing a School Attendance Order to parents who fail to evidence that their child is receiving a suitable education by registering at a school or otherwise.

 - pursuing a prosecution and/or an Education Supervision Order for those who do not comply with the School Attendance Order